FRANCISAnas/DevOps_T-NSA-700/README.md

     1.4 Change the subscription ID with yours in the main.tf file (line 34)

+    1.5 Login to Azure using the azure CLI with: az login

-    1.5 Apply the script with terraform
+    1.6 Apply the script with terraform

-    1.6 Once done, your VMs are ready to be used
+    1.7 Once done, your VMs are ready to be used

 2. Prepare the Gitlab VM